-2) Biceps femoris long head
+- Biceps femoris long head

 All three play a vital role in movements such as squats, walking, running and essentially any lower body movements as these are the muscles that bend the knee during movements.
 Meanwhile, the biceps femoris long head and semimembranosus extend the hip joint in movements.

-Benefits Of Hamstring Training
+Benefits of Hamstring Training

 Hamstrings stabilise the hip joints and will therefore keep the spine firmly aligned.

-Due to the fact that hamstrings play a key role in knee flexion and hip extension, they are pretty much essential for the running motion.
+Due to the fact that hamstrings play a key role in knee flexion and hip extension, they are pretty much essential for running motion.
 Knee flexion and hip extension are also key in movements such as jumping, kicking, skipping and more.

 Muscles often work in pairs.
 For example, hamstrings with quads, hamstrings with calves, hamstrings with glutes.
-If they work well together, they work in a complimentary fashion.
+If they work well together, they work in a complementary fashion.
 However, if one muscle is weak then this will detrimentally affect the other.
 This imbalance can lead to threatening injuries such as muscle strains and ligament tears.

 Whilst key compound movements for the hamstrings include deadlifts, lunges, deadlift variations and bridges; the hamstring curl is the predominant isolation movement when looking to solely target the muscle alone.